Jiryeah/Employee-List/README.md

 # Summary

-Build a Node.js command-line application that takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
+This Node.js command-line application takes in information about employees on a software engineering team and generates an HTML webpage that displays summaries for each person.
 Testing, through Jest, will be used to ensure correct code is used.

 # User Story